 Art lovers, rejoice!
 On Cape Cod, you’ll never go too long without a fantastic gallery nearby.
-From ones supporting local artists, to others lucky enough to feature famous works, the Cape Cod art scene is one to behold.
+From ones supporting local artists, to others featuring famous works, the Cape Cod art scene is one to behold.
 So where should you go?
-We’re here to do the heavy lifting for you.
+That’s where we come in!

 10 Best Art Galleries on Cape